 With me it was “fear” of an awful argument breaking out (I’m not particularly fond of confrontation and would always build up how I really felt inside; the worst thing you can do) and would rather go ahead, stress the hell out of myself and plough along with appointments, get togethers, and making other people happy.
 I wasn’t assertive and never wanted to come across as rude (ignoring my true internal feelings)

 The one person who needs your approval most is yourself.
 Start building on that relationship

-Learning to say no, inner workand mindful practices
+Learning to say no, inner work and mindful practices

 So how do you say no without feeling terribly guilty and stressed to the hilt?

-Start to work on yourself first, listen to your gut and take your time.
-Start working on being more assertive.
+- Start to work on yourself, listen to your gut and take your time.
+Take baby steps and work on being more assertive.

-Practice mindfulness to connect with your inner self (whatever mindful practices helps you).
+- Practice mindfulness to connect with your inner self (whatever mindful practices helps you).
 I’ve been doing so much of this and with that self-awareness, you tap right into your true inner self – reducing those stress levels.
 You might not be into mindfulness but it can help to reduce stress and be more in the present moment

-Practice breathing exercises; a great tool for stepping back and reconnecting with yourself.
+- Practice breathing exercises; a great tool for stepping back and reconnecting with yourself.

 It gets easier

-Yes, learning to say no is hard, but the more you say it, the easier it gets over time and the less stressed/anxious you will become.
+Yes, learning to say no is hard, but the more you say it the easier it gets over time and the less stressed/anxious you will become.

-When I look back on a time where I was a big people pleaser, I just wasn’t aware I was doing it, and thought it was normal practice to get people to like you; seeking approval.
+When I look back on a time where I was a big people pleaser, I just wasn’t aware I was doing it and thought it was normal practice to get people to like you – seeking approval.

 People pleasing is a trait many people have, for others saying no is so much easier.
 It also comes down to your personality type and how you cope in certain situations.

 Remember to look out for you first.
 The more you work on yourself; then learning to say no and not pleasing others will become easier.
 It’s all about finding that right balance.
 Heck, I’m a Libra myself, and I work with those scales every single day.
 Growing, learning, self-awareness and building yourself up to reach that balance.
 Growth is a constant journey.
 You never stop learning/progressing/growing.
 And take your time with moving forward.
 You owe yourself that!